aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/cylinders/creating-cylinders-with-sheared-bottom/_index.md

 // ExEnd:4
 ```

+> **Pro tip:** The shear factor `0.83` corresponds to roughly 47.5°; adjust this value to achieve the exact angle you need.

-## Step 3: Create Cylinder 2
+## Step 3: Create Cylinder 2 (Standard)

-Next, let's add a second cylinder without a sheared bottom to the scene:
+For comparison, we’ll add a second cylinder without any shear.
+This helps you see the visual difference directly in the exported OBJ file.

 ```java
 // ExStart:5
 // Create cylinder 2